vb-consulting/Norm.net/Documentation/reference/options.md

 public Func<(string Name, int Ordinal, DbDataReader Reader), object> DbReaderCallback { get; set; } = null;
 ```

-- Default is null (no reader callback is used by default).
+- The default is null (no reader callback is used by default).

-A classic example is mapping from PostgreSQL JSON type to the [`JsonObject`](https://learn.microsoft.com/en-us/dotnet/api/system.json.jsonobject):
+- A classic example is mapping from PostgreSQL JSON type to the [`JsonObject`](https://learn.microsoft.com/en-us/dotnet/api/system.json.jsonobject):

 ```csharp
 NormOptions.Configure(options =>